rohituteja/naviFyTools/README.md

   - Run the AI DJ (naviDJ.py) and Library Porter (portLibrary.py) from your browser
   - View real-time output from scripts in the browser

-**Disclaimer:**
-- The web app does _not_ handle Spotify authentication (OAuth) in the browser.
-The first time you sync with Spotify, you must run the sync script from the command line and complete the authentication in your browser when prompted.
-After that, the web app can be used for subsequent syncs as long as your Spotify token remains valid.
+**Features:**
+- **Spotify OAuth Integration**: The web app now includes built-in Spotify authentication!
+Users can log in with Spotify directly from the browser, and the app will automatically handle token management and refresh.
+- **Configuration Management**: Edit your `secrets.txt` configuration from the web UI
+- **Script Execution**: Run the AI DJ (naviDJ.py) and Library Porter (portLibrary.py) from your browser
+- **Real-time Output**: View real-time output from scripts in the browser
-- You must have a valid `secrets.txt` file set up before using the web app.
+- You must have a valid `secrets.txt` file set up before using the web app

 > **Heads up:**
 > You can serve this Flask app and, using tools like [Tailscale](https://tailscale.com/), make it accessible over HTTPS.
 This enables installable PWA (Progressive Web App) features on mobile and desktop browsers.